 Hansen is a shape painter, who creates bold, interesting, calligraphic marks on paper, resulting in direct, expressive, abstract or non-objective works of art.
 His unique approach is described as bold, yet deceptively simple.

 Hansen earns respect as a gifted watercolor teacher.
 He shares his expertise and experience by way of the Internet, social media, lectures, demonstrations, classes, workshops, and juror of art exhibitions.
 He enjoys helping others to understand and avoid the watercolor contradictions and half-truths he has encountered during his long career as an artist.

 He is a former member of the Santa Rosa Art Guild, the Marin Society of Artists, the West Coast Watercolor Society, as well as other local, and regional art groups.

-Woody Hansen has a home and studio/gallery in Sacramento, California, where he lives with his wife Marlene and their German Shepard/Rottweiler rescue dog, Connor.
+Woody Hansen has a home and studio/gallery in Sacramento, California, where he lives with his wife Marlene and their German Shepherd/Rottweiler rescue dog, Connor.

 To Contact Woody via telephone or eMail, CLICK HERE